minhongzhu/ffgt/ReadME.md

 ```

-Note that all SBM-PATTERN datasets should be put under `./dataset/SBM-PATTERN/` in FFGT Directory.
+Note that raw files (.zip) of SBM-PATTERN-NEW datasets should be put under `./dataset/SBM-PATTERN/` in FFGT Directory.